Publications: Calls for Manuscripts

 - Peter Lang (https://www.peterlang.com/)

-NCE 2017: To be held in New Orleans, LA from March 2-4, 2017, the National Conference on Education invites participants to participate in sessions based on the theme, “personalized, accountable and visionary.”
+2019 National Conference on Education: To be held in Los Angeles, CA from February 14-16, 2019, the National Conference on Education invites participants to participate in sessions based on the theme, “Effective Leadership Creates Success.”
 The conference is presented by the AASA, The School Superintendent Association.

-SITE 2017—Society for Information Technology and Teacher Education: To be held March 5-9, 2017 in Austin, TX, the 28th Annual SITE Conference promises to provide interesting presentations about the advancement and dissemination of information technology as it relates to teacher education and faculty/staff development.
+SITE 2019—Society for Information Technology and Teacher Education: To be held March 18-22, 2019 in Las Vegas, NV, the 30th Annual SITE Conference promises to provide interesting presentations about the advancement and dissemination of information technology as it relates to teacher education and faculty/staff development.

 Visit Beyond AERA for a list of opportunities, including events and conferences and calls for papers.